DRNZ Long Put Strategy

 A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.

-Why this long put structure on DRNZ specifically: IV rank is unavailable in the current snapshot, so regime-based timing for DRNZ is inferred from ATM IV at 47.70% alone, with a market-implied 1-standard-deviation move of approximately 13.68% (roughly $3.34 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated DRNZ expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on DRNZ should anchor to the underlying notional of $24.42 per share and to the trader's directional view on DRNZ etf.
+Why this long put structure on DRNZ specifically: DRNZ IV at 45.50% is on the cheap side of its 1-year range, which favors premium-buying structures like a DRNZ long put, with a market-implied 1-standard-deviation move of approximately 13.04% (roughly $3.14 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated DRNZ expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on DRNZ should anchor to the underlying notional of $24.09 per share and to the trader's directional view on DRNZ etf.

 DRNZ long put setup

-The DRNZ long put below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With DRNZ near $24.42, the first option leg uses a $24.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed DRNZ chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The DRNZ long put below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With DRNZ at $24.09 on that close, the first option leg uses a $24.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed DRNZ chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 DRNZ shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |